dubov94/keyring/docs/architecture.md

   hashing --> authn_digest["authn_digest = hash[:32]"];
   hashing --> encryption_key["encryption_key = hash[32:]"];
   authn_digest -- "/log-in { username, authn_digest }" --> authn_check[("sha256(authn_digest) == User.hash")];
-  authn_check -- ok --> encrypted_vault;
+  authn_check -- ok --> user_data["{ encrypted_vault, session_token }"];
-  encrypted_vault --> decrypted_vault;
+  user_data --> decrypted_vault;
   encryption_key -- XSalsa20-Poly1305 --> decrypted_vault;
 ```

-Argon2 parameters are generated on the client in [argon2.ts](/pwa/src/cryptography/argon2.ts) during registration.
-The recommended parameters can be changed if necessary &mdash; that will cause automated rehashes next time users log in.
+* Argon2 parameters are generated on the client in [argon2.ts](/pwa/src/cryptography/argon2.ts) during registration.
+* The recommended parameters can be changed if necessary &mdash; that will cause automated rehashes next time users log in.
+* All types of session tokens are [128-bit long](https://owasp.org/www-community/vulnerabilities/Insufficient_Session-ID_Length).

 If 2FA is enabled, `/log-in` does not immediately return the encrypted vault; it should be followed by `/provide-otp`, which accepts both time-based and 128-bit recovery codes and only then returns the encrypted vault.